enchant97/basic-git-web-interface/README.md

 > DISALLOWED_DIRS must be a JSON array be e.g. DISALLOWED_DIRS=[".ssh", "my-secrets"]

 ## Git HTTP Access
 To access it you need a git client that supports the smart protocol, dumb is **not** supported.
-To login, use 'admin' as username and the 'LOGIN_PASSWORD' value as the password.
+To login, use 'git' as username and the 'LOGIN_PASSWORD' value as the password.
 If you do not want the inbuilt Git HTTP access you can turn it off in the config.

 ## License
 The licenses for this project can be found in the `LICENSE` file.